Additive synthesis: Musical instruments

 Additive synthesis is used in electronic musical instruments.
 It is the principal sound generation technique used by Eminent organs.

 Speech synthesis

-In linguistics research, harmonic additive synthesis was used in 1950s to play back modified and synthetic speech spectrograms.
+In linguistics research, harmonic additive synthesis was used in the 1950s to play back modified and synthetic speech spectrograms.

-Later, in early 1980s, listening tests were carried out on synthetic speech stripped of acoustic cues to assess their significance.
+Later, in the early 1980s, listening tests were carried out on synthetic speech stripped of acoustic cues to assess their significance.
 Time-varying formant frequencies and amplitudes derived by linear predictive coding were synthesized additively as pure tone whistles.
 This method is called sinewave synthesis.
-Also the composite sinusoidal modeling (CSM) used on a singing speech synthesis feature on Yamaha CX5M (1984), is known to use a similar approach which was independently developed during 1966–1979.
-These methods are characterized by extraction and recomposition of a set of significant spectral peaks corresponding to the several resonance modes occurred in the oral cavity and nasal cavity, in a viewpoint of acoustics.
+Also the composite sinusoidal modeling (CSM) used on a singing speech synthesis feature on the Yamaha CX5M (1984), is known to use a similar approach which was independently developed during 1966–1979.
+These methods are characterized by extraction and recomposition of a set of significant spectral peaks corresponding to the several resonance modes occurring in the oral cavity and nasal cavity, in a viewpoint of acoustics.
 This principle was also utilized on a physical modeling synthesis method, called modal synthesis.